-- The renderers you want to use must be installed on the various nodes; RenderPal does not include any renderers or licenses for them!
+- All rendering nodes must be able to run the renderer you want to use; this either requires local installations of the renderers or a network installation (not all renderers might support the latter).
+RenderPal does not include any renderers or licenses for them!
 When we refer to a renderer in RenderPal, the renderer interface that comes with RenderPal is actually meant.

-- You are no longer rendering locally, so be sure to have your scenes and scene-related files available across your network.
+- You are no longer rendering locally, so be sure to have your scenes and scene-related files available across your network, usually by having them on a shared network drive.
 Submitting, for example, a local scene on your C: drive won't work.

 - RenderPal V2 Server This is the main server application and should be installed first (preferably - not necessarily - on a dedicated machine).

 - RenderPal V2 Client Once the server has been installed and is running, the clients should be installed on your various rendering nodes.

 - RenderPal V2 Remote Controller The remote controller is used to monitor and control your render farm remotely.

 - RenderPal V2 Submitter This tool is used to quickly submit new jobs to RenderPal V2, usually from within a host application (like Maya, 3dsMax...).